Malaysian central bank lifts 2026 growth forecast slightly, flags risks from prolonged Iran war

 Inflation was expected to remain moderate in 2026, in part due to policies aimed at cushioning the impact of rising commodity and energy prices, BNM said.

-Headline inflation is expected to average between 1.5 per cent to 2.5 per cent in 2026, ticking up from 1.4 per cent last year, the central bank said.
+Headline inflation is expected to average between 1.5 per cent and 2.5 per cent in 2026, ticking up from 1.4 per cent last year, the central bank said.

-Core inflation is forecast to average between 1.8 per cent to 2.3 per cent this year, compared to 2 per cent in 2025.
+Core inflation is forecast to average between 1.8 per cent and 2.3 per cent this year, compared to 2 per cent in 2025.

 READY TO RESPOND